 The Big Island's underwater world is the setting for a dramatic diving experience.
-With generally calm waters, vibrant coral reefs and rock formations, and plunging underwater drop-offs, the Kona and Kohala coasts provide some great scuba diving.
-There are also some good dive locations in east Hawai‘i, not far from the Hilo area.
-Divers will find much to occupy their time, including marine reserves teeming with unique Hawaiian reef fish, Hawaiian green sea turtles, an occasional and rare Hawaiian monk seal, and even some playful Hawaiian spinner dolphins.
-On special night dives to see manta rays, divers descend with bright underwater lights that attract plankton, which in turn attracts these otherworldly creatures.
-The best spots to dive are listed in order from north to south; all are on the west coast.
+With generally warm and calm waters, vibrant coral reefs and rock formations, and plunging underwater drop-offs, the Kona and Kohala coasts offer some premier scuba diving.
+There are also some good dive locations in East Hawaii, not far from the Hilo area.
+Divers find much to occupy their time, including marine reserves teeming with tropical reef fish, Hawaiian green sea turtles, an occasional and critically endangered Hawaiian monk seal, and even some playful spinner dolphins.
+On special night dives to see manta rays, divers descend with bright underwater lights that attract plankton, which in turn attract these otherworldly creatures.
+The best spots to dive are all on the west coast.

 Puako.
 Just south of Hapuna Beach State Recreation Area, beautiful Puako offers easy entry to some fine reef diving.
 Deep chasms, sea caves, and rock arches abound with varied marine life.
 Puako Rd., off Hwy.
 19, Kohala Coast, HI, 96743.

-There are quite a few good dive shops on the Kona Coast.
+There are quite a few good dive shops along the Kona Coast.
 Most are happy to take on all customers, but a few focus on specific types of trips.
 Trip prices vary, depending on whether you're already certified and whether you're diving from a boat or from shore.
-Instruction with PADI, SDI, or TDI certification in three to five days costs $600–$850.
-Most instructors rent out dive equipment and snorkel gear, as well as underwater cameras.
-A few organize otherworldly manta ray dives at night or whale-watching cruises in season.
+Instruction with PADI, SDI, or TDI certification in three to five days costs $600 to $850.
+Most instructors rent dive equipment and snorkel gear, as well as underwater cameras.
+Most organize otherworldly manta ray dives at night and whale-watching cruises in season.